 Replication: The Group Replication plugin now notifies other components in the server that some relevant events have happened.
 Upon view changes, recovery state updates, network partitioning and primary election, the plugin informs listeners registered in the service registry and notifies them that an event has occurred.
 These listeners, which could even be other plugins, can then react to these events.

 group_replication_member_weightvariable has been added which enables you to control the election of new primaries in single-primary mode.
 In previous versions primary election was based on the member's UUID, with the lowest UUID elected as the new primary in the event of fail over.
-Use this variable to assign numeric weights to members to ensure that specific members are elected, for example during scheduled maintenance of the primary or to ensure certain hardware is prioritised.
+Use this variable to assign numeric weights to members to ensure that specific members are elected, for example during scheduled maintenance of the primary or to ensure certain hardware is prioritized.

 Replication: The following new system variables have been added to configure Group Replication: